 Leadership Overview

-Pantaleon has 5 executives leading key functions including strategy, finance, sustainability, operations, and information technology.
+Pantaleon has 5 executives leading key functions including strategy, finance, operations, sustainability, and information technology.

 Leadership Roles at Pantaleon